Vineet134/backendchai/Readme.md

 -[Model link](https://app.eraser.io/workspace/YtPqZ1VogxGy1jzIDkzj)

-it will give the idea of backend learing and some hoew deal woth capabilites
+it will give the idea of backend learing .